google/docsy/content/en/docs/Adding content/lookandfeel.md

 ## CSS utilities

 For documentation of available CSS utility classes, see the [Bootstrap Documentation](https://getbootstrap.com/).
 This theme adds very little on its own in this area.
-However, we have added some some color state CSS classes that can be useful in a dynamic context (when you don't know if the `primary` color is dark or light or you receive the color code as a shortcode parameter):
+However, we have added some some color state CSS classes that can be useful in a dynamic context:

 * `.-bg-<color>`
 * `.-text-<color>`

+You can use these classes, for example, to style your text in an appropriate color when you don't know if the `primary` color is dark or light, to ensure proper color contrast.
+They are also useful when you receive the color code as a [shortcode](/docs/shortcodes/) parameter.

 The value of `<color>` can be any of the color names, `primary`, `white`, `dark`, `warning`, `light`, `success`, `300`, `blue`, `orange` etc.

-For `.-bg-<color>`, the text colors will be adjusted to get proper contrast:
+When you use `.-bg-<color>`, the text colors will be adjusted to get proper contrast:

 ```html
 <div class="-bg-primary p-3 display-4">Background: Primary</div>